Line 6 Finch West: Construction and testing

 Initial preparatory utility works began in 2016.
 Enbridge Gas Distribution relocated natural gas pipelines lower within the roadway to allow for an appropriate depth beneath the proposed track-bed.
 Other utility work followed, with replacement and relocation of watermains, hydro poles and hydro cables.
 In the second quarter of 2019, substantial construction of the project began with work on the maintenance and storage facility (MSF).

 Major construction by Mosaic Transit Group began in 2019.
 In June 2020, the Highway 400 overpasses over Finch Avenue were removed and replaced over two consecutive weekends, using a "rapid bridge replacement" technique.
 This involved moving the old overpass aside in one piece and installing a new overpass in its place.
-By late October 2020, the first rails were being installed at the line's new maintenance and storage facility, with the first vehicles scheduled to arrive in mid-2021.

-In December 2020, Mosaic Transit Partners awarded Bombardier Transportation a 30-year contract to maintain Line 6's light-rail vehicles as well as wayside systems such as track and overhead catenary.
+By late October of that year, the first rails were being installed at the line's new maintenance and storage facility, with the first vehicles scheduled to arrive in mid-2021.
+That December, Mosaic Transit Partners awarded Bombardier Transportation a 30-year contract to maintain Line 6's light rail vehicles as well as wayside systems such as track and overhead catenary.
 Bombardier was also chosen to maintain the fleet and wayside systems for Line 5 Eglinton in a different contract.

-In January 2021, the first of 11 traction power substations that will power the trains was installed.
-This first substation would power an initial 1800 m section of track between Norfinch Road / Oakdale Drive and Sentinel Road to allow for train testing.
+In January 2021, the first of 11 traction power substations to power the trains was installed.
+This substation would power an initial 1800 m section of track between Norfinch Road / Oakdale Drive and Sentinel Road to allow for train testing.
+Later that month, the first vehicle test was carried out at the MSF.

-In late January 2022, the first vehicle test on the Finch West LRT occurred at its maintenance and storage facility.
 During the test, a vehicle travelled 700 m at speeds between 2 kph and 5 kph.
 In February 2022, an LRV made a 700 m trip from the MSF along York Gate Boulevard onto Finch Avenue.
-Main line testing was expected to take place in late 2022.

-By May 2022, Mosaic Transit Group had laid about 35 percent of the 25.6 km of total track required to complete the line.
-Besides the double-track mainline, the total track to be laid included the maintenance and storage facility, crossovers and pocket tracks.
+By May 2022, Mosaic Transit Group had laid about 35 percent of the 25.6 km of the total track required to complete the line.
+Besides the double-track mainline, the total track to be laid included crossovers, pocket tracks, and MSF trackage.
 Mosaic had already laid 1.8 km of track on the mainline between Pelican Gate (near the MSF) and Sentinel Road, which, starting May 20, was to be used for LRV testing with speeds up to 60 kph.
-By September 1, 2022, 47 percent of mainline track had been laid.
+By September 1 of that year, 47 percent of mainline track had been laid.
+By November, the first eight of 116 platform canopies and the first two of 29 electrical cabinets to power lights, fare machines, and security systems along the line were installed at the Driftwood stop.